webplatform/docs-wpd/Infrastructure/analysis/2013-Hardware_and_software_requirements/index.md

 = Hardware and software requirements =

-Summarizing server requirements described in length in [[WPD:Infrastructure/analysis/2013-Usage and future state]].
+Summarizing server requirements described in length in [[WPD:Infrastructure/analysis/2013-Usage and future state]] according the the plans in [[WPD:Infrastructure/analysis/2013-Migrating to a new cloud provider]].

 == Summary ==